districtr/districtr/docs/11suggestions/clarity.md

 There are many places where concepts, variables and functions share similar or identical names.
 Thus, it's harder to trace for development.
 Conversely, many of the same objects serve as arguments or instance variables in different places and thus goes by different aliases, again, making development cumbersome.

 I'm a proponent of initializing all possible instance variables at the construction of an object, so we know what we're dealing with in advance and eliminate the prospect of `undefined` variables.

-Finally, we should continue to eliminate `underfined` variables by taking most advantage of defaults.
+Adding defaults could will help further this aim.

 ## Similar Names, Different Things